Visiting the shrine in Fonda, New York where Saint Kateri Tekakwitha was baptized

 Below the sanctuary is a curated collection of both regional and Native American history.
 Many of the artifacts on display are common to museum collections like this.
 Archeological digs that have turned up arrowheads, tobacco pipes, clothing, and eating utensils aren’t that uncommon in our region.
 What’s particularly unique about the historical collection here is how much of it was found right on the property we were walking.
 Letters and even land deeds dating as far back as the 1600’s on are in clear view for visitors.

-Next to this main building, there is also a small gift shop with lots of rosaries, t-shirts, coffee mugs and other commonly found items in shrine gift shops.
+Next to this main building, there is also a small gift shop with lots of rosaries, t-shirts, coffee mugs and other stuff.
 But, in addition, there are handmade goods from locals whose lineage can be traced back to the Mohawk tribe.

 (*If you’re curious about the other building, it’s a home to the priest and monks who stay on site.)